onflow/flow-go/pkg/language/docs/language.md

 ## Type Inference

-> 🚧 Status: Type inference is not implemented yet.
+> 🚧 Status: Only basic type inference is implemented.

 If a variable or constant is not annotated explicitly with a type, it is inferred from the value.